cockpit-project/cockpit/HACKING.md

 and Cockpit should load after confirming the self-signed certificate.
 Log in as root with the normal root password (of the virtual machine).

-Cockpit consists of two main systemd services: cockpit.service and cockpit-ws.service.
+Cockpit consists of two main systemd services: cockpitd.service and cockpit.service.
 After installing a new version, you should usually restart both of them

-    # systemctl restart cockpit cockpit-ws
+    # systemctl restart cockpit cockpitd

 and then reload the browser.

 If you want to run `/usr/libexec/cockpitd` or `/usr/libexec/cockpit-ws` outside of systemd, stop them first, including the socket:

-    # systemctl stop cockpit-ws.socket cockpit-ws cockpit
+    # systemctl stop cockpit.socket cockpit cockpitd

 ## Updating Patternfly